tufstraka/pps/README.md

 go test
 ```
 ### API Documentation
-To access the API documentation, go to the following endpoint for the payment and authentication services
+To access the API documentation, go to the following endpoint after running the services

 `<api_url>/swagger/`